jorgehatccrma/pyGrFNN/pygrfnn_docs/index.rst

 pyGrFNN documentation
 =====================

-**pyGFNN** is a pure Python implementation of a Gradient Frequency Neural Network (GFNN), introduced by Large, Almonte and Velasco in
+**pyGrFNN** is a pure Python implementation of a Gradient Frequency Neural Network (GrFNN), introduced by Large, Almonte and Velasco in

    Edward W. Large, Felix V. Almonte, and Marc J. Velasco.
    *A canonical model for gradient frequency neural networks.*
    **Physica D: Nonlinear Phenomena**, 239(12):905-911, 2010.

 These networks can be used to compute a time-frequency representation (TFR) of an input signal (e.g. audio or an onset signal).
-Unlike other TFRs, GFNNs can generate energy at frequencies not present in the input signal via mode-locking.
+Unlike other TFRs, GrFNNs can generate energy at frequencies not present in the input signal via mode-locking.
 This property allows them to show behaviors similar to ones documented in music perception literature, making them good candidates for computational models of